english-lang/english/ast/README.md

 #### Sentence

-A valid english sentench with english grammer, describe operations.
+A valid english sentence with english grammar, describe operations.